 Perhaps your marketing goal for the upcoming year is to increase new cases.
 The specific marketing objective to accomplish that might be to double down on your attorney SEO efforts to bring in five more new qualified cases per month in the next quarter.

-You might shift objectives over the course of the coming year, but all can be related to your underlying goal of more new cases.
+You might shift objectives over the coming year, but all can be related to your underlying goal of acquiring more new cases.

 4. Standards of Performance (KPIs)